atbcb/usab-uswds/_prowag/chapter-r1-application-and-administration.md

 with an arrow pointing to the dimension line.
 Dimension ranges are shown above the line in inches and below the line in millimeters.
 (Min( refers to minimum, and (max( refers to the maximum.
-Mathematical symbols indicate (greater than,( "greater than or equal to," (less than,( and "less than or equal to."
-A dashed line identifies the boundary of clear floor space or maneuvering space.
+Mathematical symbols indicate (greater than,( \"greater than or equal to,\" (less than,( and
+\"less than or equal to.\" A dashed line identifies the boundary of clear floor space or maneuvering space.
 A line with alternating shot and long dashes with a (c( and (l( at the end indicate the centerline.
 A dashed line with longer spaces indicates a permitted element or its extension.